microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/cloudlicensing-groupcloudlicensing-list-usagerights.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get a list of the [microsoft.graph.cloudLicensing.usageRight](../resources/cloudlicensing-usageright.md) objects and their properties.
+Get a list of the [usageRight](../resources/cloudlicensing-usageright.md) objects for a given group.

 ## Permissions